 Fresh, quality produce, meat, dairy and buns, sourced from partners located just miles from our restaurants, are the ingredients to making the perfect burger.
 This commitment to creating the best possible food for our guests affects the price, and the higher cost is a direct reflection of our promise of creating fast food burgers using slow food values.

 In fact, we’ve worked so hard at it, we don’t even have

 Bite into any Super Duper burger, and taste the difference.
 Our burgers, fries, and shakes are made with the finest, freshest ingredients available.

-All our beef is humanely-raised, 100% vegetarian-fed, ground fresh daily, and sourced from family-owned ranches.
+All our beef is Brandt Farms, humanly-raised, 100% vegetarian-fed, ground fresh daily, and sourced from a family-owned ranch.

 All of our shakes and cones are made with organic cream from Straus Family Creamery, a small, family-owned, organic farm located on the pastoral shores of Tomales Bay.

 Our buns are baked to our specification by an artisan baker in San Francisco.